Chevrolet Malibu: SS

-A special SS trim was available on the Malibu and Malibu Maxx with the 3.9 L LZ9 V6 from 2006 to 2007, developing 240 hp and 240 lbft and channeled through a 4T65-E four-speed automatic with Tap-Up/Tap-Down shifting, sport suspension with tower-to-tower brace, 18" alloy wheels, universal home remote transmitter, rear spoiler and hydraulic power steering.
+A special SS trim was available on the Malibu and Malibu Maxx with the 3.9 L LZ9 V6 from 2006 to 2007, developing 240 hp and 240 lbft and channeled through a 4T65-E four-speed automatic with Tap-Up/Tap-Down shifting, sport suspension with tower-to-tower brace, 18-inch alloy wheels, universal home remote transmitter, rear spoiler and hydraulic power steering.
 Changes to differentiate the SS from the lower trims include three-spoke, leather wrapped steering wheel with SS badge, sport cloth and leather seats, side skirts, chrome tip exhausts, and more aggressive front and rear clips.
+The Maxx SS uses the softer FE2 suspension, shared with the Pontiac G6 GT.
+The SS sedan was the only vehicle on the Epsilon platform to use the stiffest FE5 suspension.